rsvim/rsvim.github.io/docs/manual/configuration.md

 Rsvim uses javascript/typescript scripts to configure its behavior, script drives everything for us.

-## Configuration Home and Entry
+## Config Home and Entry Point

 At startup, Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) file as entry point.
 This script is executed to apply all configurations.
-There're several options.

 ### `$XDG_CONFIG_HOME/rsvim`